mischelll/Covid-Tracker/README.md

 # Covid-Tracker

-Covid Tracker is a Java and SpringBoot based application providing real-time data on new Covid-19 cases around the world.
+Covid Tracker is a Java and SpringBoot based application providing data of new Covid-19 cases on a daily basis around the world.

 ### Prerequisites
  - Java 11